Second order equation of motion for electromagnetic radiation back-reaction: Introduction

-The condition that the solutions of this equation must satisfy the Lorentz--Dirac {\it equality} yields a partial differential equation for determining the self-force function.
+and derive the condition on it that ensures that all its solutions are solutions of \eqref{mot} as well.
+This condition turns out to take the form of a partial differential equation for \eqref{selft}.

-In what follows, we set up this partial differential equation and we propose two iterative methods, too, to obtain the self-force function and the corresponding second order equation of motion.
+In parallel, based on physically plausible ideas, we also propose two iterative methods for obtaining the self-force function.
 Actually, the first step of one of these iterative methods corresponds to \eqref{mot1}.

-For demonstration, we investigate the partial differential equation and the iterative methods in quantitative detail, in the nonrelativistic approximation \cite{nonrel}, treating two special cases.
-In both cases we find that the three proposed methods give the same result.
+For demonstration, we investigate the partial differential equation and the iterative methods in quantitative detail, in the nonrelativistic regime, $^3$ treating two special cases.
+For both systems, we calculate the self-force function exactly via each of the three methods, and find that the three approaches provide the same result.